UPDATED July 28, 2020

 - BC Centre for Disease Control: BC Centre for Disease Control site for COVID-19

 - BC Centre for Disease Control’s guidance for people with chronic illnesses

 - UK Spinal Injuries Association guidance on COVID-19

 - Shepherd Centre guidance on COVID-19:

-- Dr. Jeremy Roads’ advice on SCI and Pneumonia from The Spin Winter 2016 (not specifically about COVID-19 but has useful information on respiratory health)
+- Dr. Jeremy Roads’ advice on SCI and Pneumonia from The Spin Winter 2016 (includes information on respiratory health)

 Here is some additional information about the virus, provided by Vancouver Coastal Health: